 The school has a proud history of excellent school productions and Sixth Form students play a large role in their success.
-Whether a budding actor or with no experience, there will be a role for you to take on in the play itself or the background preparations and running.
+Be it a budding actor or no experience at all, there will be a role for you to take on in the play itself or the background preparations and running.